-(8) Principal business (As of September 30, 2016)
+(8) Principal business (As of September 30, 2017)

-Segment nt Summary of business Mobile servic e business Development and administration of mobile device applications, etc., and sales promotion business modeled on linking the real world.
+Segment Summary of business Mobi e service business Development and administration of mobile device applications, etc., and sales promotion business modeled on linking the real world.

-(9) Principal offices (As of September 30, 2016)
+(9) Principal offices (As of September 30, 2017)

-(5) Time par offices (18 of September 50, 2010)
+()

 Name Location

 Head office Shibuya-ku, Tokyo

-(10) Employees (As of September 30, 2016)

-1) Employees of the Corporate Group 1,181(99)

-- (Notes) 1.
+- (10) Employees (As of September 30, 2017) - 1) Employees of the Corporate Group 1,248 [123] (increase of 67 [24] year on year) - (Notes) 1.
 Number of employees is the number of working employees (excluding personnel on loan at outside the Group from the Group and including personnel on loan at the Group from outside the Group).
 Annual average number of part-time and temporary employees is shown in brackets. - 2.
-As the Group's business consists only of the mobile service business, statement by segments is omitted. - 3.
-As the Group started to provide Employees of the Corporate Group from the current fiscal year, no comparison with the previous fiscal year has been made.
+As the Group's business consists only of the mobile service business, statement by segments is omitted.